-These apps make it hard for anyone else to eavesdrop on your private chats and calls, including (in most cases) the people running the apps themselves.
-Some of these apps are developed and maintained by huge corporations; a few are scrappy start-ups.
+Encrypted messaging apps make it hard for anyone else to eavesdrop on your private chats and calls, including (in most cases) the people running the apps themselves.
+Some of these apps are developed and maintained by huge corporations, while a few are scrappy start-ups.

 - The best Android antivirus apps to keep your device clean